joseasoler/imogrify/CONTRIBUTING.md

 * Follow the [style guide](STYLE_GUIDE.md).

-* Install clang-format.
-It will automatically emit format warnings during compilation.
+* clang-format should issue no warnings.
+If the tool is installed, it will automatically emit format warnings during compilation.

-* Enable the `IMOGRIFY_BUILD_UNIT_TESTS` CMake option and check that all unit tests are passing.
+* Unit tests should be passing.
+Enable the `IMOGRIFY_BUILD_UNIT_TESTS` CMake option and run the tests to check this.

-* Install clang-tidy and enable the `IMOGRIFY_CLANG_TIDY` CMake option to run clang tidy checks when your code is compiled.
+* clang-tidy should not trigger any warnings.
+Enable the `IMOGRIFY_CLANG_TIDY` CMake option to run clang tidy checks each time your code is compiled.

-* Enable the `CMAKE_COMPILE_WARNING_AS_ERROR` CMake option.
+* Building should finish without warnings.
+Enable the `CMAKE_COMPILE_WARNING_AS_ERROR` CMake option to check this.

+### Other considerations

+imogrify uses UTF-8 by default.
+Check the [UTF-8 Everywhere Manifesto](http://utf8everywhere.org) for details.

+It must be possible to build imogrify with exceptions and RTTI disabled.